 The performance of any fluid transfer system hinges on its hoses, and choosing the correct braided hose reinforcement is critical for safety and efficiency.
-This guide will clarify the primary differences between the three main types: Textile, Wire, and Aramid reinforcement.
+This guide will clarify the primary differences between the three main types: Textile, wire, and Aramid reinforcement.
 Understanding the strengths of each material ensures you select a hose that meets your application’s pressure and flexibility needs.

 Selecting the right hose is crucial, whether you’re working with hydraulics, fuel lines, or pneumatic systems.
 Your choice of braiding determines the hose’s overall pressure rating, flexibility, and resistance to environmental stress.
 We’ll break down the construction and ideal uses for each braided material to help you make an informed decision.